awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 When you create or modify an endpoint, you specify the VPC route tables that are used to access the service via the endpoint\.
 A route is automatically added to each of the route tables with a destination that specifies the AWS prefix list ID of the service \(`pl-xxxxxxxx`\), and a target with the endpoint ID \(`vpce-xxxxxxxx`\); for example:

-****

 | Destination | Target |
 | --- | --- |
 | 10\.0\.0\.0/16 | Local |
 | pl\-1a2b3c4d | vpce\-11bb22cc |

-The AWS prefix list ID logically represents the range of public IP addresses used by the service\.
+The prefix list ID logically represents the range of public IP addresses used by the service\.
 All instances in subnets associated with the specified route tables automatically use the endpoint to access the service\.
 Subnets that are not associated with the specified route tables do not use the endpoint\.
 This allows you to keep resources in other subnets separate from your endpoint\.

 To view the current public IP address range for a service, you can use the [describe\-prefix\-lists](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-prefix-lists.html) command\.